bear96/System-Dynamics-Bot/README.md

 # System-Dynamics-Bot

-This repository contains the code for the paper "From Text to Map: A System Dynamics Bot for Constructing Causal Loop Diagrams."
+This repository contains the code for the paper "From Text to Map: A System Dynamics Bot for Constructing Causal Loop Diagrams" ([arXiv link](https://arxiv.org/abs/2402.11400))

 ## Installation for Windows